 If you fail to provide personal information

-If you do not provide the personal information we ask for, you can still visit most areas of our site, but you may not be able to choose certain options and services, such as signing up as a therapist to be listed on our directory.
+If you do not provide the personal information we ask for, you can still visit most areas of our site, but you may not be able to choose certain options and services, such as signing up as a professional to be listed on our directory.

 In some cases, we may need to collect some personal information by law or under a contract, and you will be limited in the services you can use if you don’t provide personal information.
 For example, if you do not provide your personal information you will not be able to be listed in our directory.
 We will let you know how this will affect you at the time.